blocknative/web3-onboard/packages/core/README.md

 // then after a user action, you may decide to only display hardware wallets on the next call to onboard.connectWallet onboard.state.actions.setWalletModules([ledger, trezor])

+//or you may decide to get updated balances after a user action using the `updatedBalances` function onboard.state.actions.updateBalances() // update all balances for all connected addresses onboard.state.actions.updateBalances(['0xfdadfadsadsadsadasdsa']) // update balance for one address onboard.state.actions.updateBalances([ '0xfdadfadsadsadsadasdsa',
+  '0xfdsafdsfdsfdsfds'
+]) // update balance for two addresses
 ```

 ## Setting the User's Chain/Network